jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2.0.2.
 Download the Base Virtual Machine
 ===============================================================================
-This step adds the base virtual machine specified in the last step, "precise32," for Vagrant to use.
+This step adds the base virtual machine image "precise32" for Vagrant to use.
 -------------------------------------------------------------------------------
 > vagrant box add precise32 http://files.vagrantup.com/precise32.box
 -------------------------------------------------------------------------------
 This will download the virtual machine from Vagrant's servers.

-It is only necessary to download each specific box once; if you create more virtual machines with the same base box ("precise32") specified in the Vagrantfile, you can skip this step.
+Once downloaded, the "precise32" box can be reused by Vagrant to create any virtual machines that specify "precise32" in their Vagrantfiles.
 ===============================================================================

 2.1.
 Set up Makahiki in the Virtual Machine